 Emily Caddick Bourne works primarily on aesthetics, metaphysics and the philosophy of language, especially questions about the nature of fiction.
 With Craig Bourne, she wrote Time in Fiction (Oxford University Press, 2016) and edited the Routledge Companion to Shakespeare and Philosophy (Routledge, 2018).
 Some of the topics that she has been writing about recently are personification, video games and the representation of agency, narrative understanding, and fictionalism about folk psychological states.

 Julian Dodd organized the international conference, Themes from the Work of Peter Goldie, in September, 2012.
 Some of the papers from this conference, together with others specially commissioned by him, have since been published as Art, Mind, and Narrative: Themes from the Work of Peter Goldie (OUP, 2016).

-Catharine Abell was co-investigator on the AHRC-funded project, Knowledge of Emotion, which investigated how we can know the emotional states of others.
-As part of this project, Catharine investigated the visual representation of expressions of emotion.
+The Knowledge of Emotion project investigated how we can know the emotional states of others.
+As part of this project, we investigated the visual representation of expressions of emotion.

 Upcoming events can be found by visiting our events page.

 Luiz Leal works on the philosophy of music.
 His thesis explores the ontological and aesthetic nature of harmony.

 Simon Walgenbach works on the concept of meaning in art, and the aim to provide a unified theory of it.